davidelrizzo/QuestMaker/README.md

 - Triggers (eg. traps, level exits) belong to a specific team(s) and can only be activated by that team
 - Each level (map) defines entry and exit points
 - Each level defines its own victory conditions
+- OPTION: There is no shop interface, just a shop level between each dungeon